arielhasidim/claude-artifacts-starter/README.md

 5. Add a page:

    - Throw a new `.tsx` file in `src/pages`
    - Magic!
-It's now a route.
+It's now a route, you can find it in "../#{your page .tsx name}".
 (Thanks, [vite-plugin-pages](https://github.com/hannoeru/vite-plugin-pages))

 6. Build for production: